Special Education Rights and How to Appeal a School Decision in Switzerland

 At the cantonal level, special education rights in St. Gallen are governed by the Volksschulgesetz (VSG, sGS 213.1) and the cantonal Sonderpädagogik-Konzept (SOK-SG).
 These establish:

-- The right of children to have their special educational needs assessed by the Schulpsychologischer Dienst (SPD)
+- The ability of parents to request an assessment by the Schulpsychologischer Dienst (SPD)

 - The right of parents to participate in Schulisches Standortgespräch (SSG) meetings